raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     { 6, 14 } -> 16448 -> { 6, 14 }
 ```

-This proves abstractly that the set of all finite sets can be put into a one-to-one correspondance with the natural numbers: Every natural number corresponds to a unique finite set of natural numbers, every finite set of natural numbers corresponds to a unique natural number.

 And here's an enumeration of finite sets along those lines:

 ```javascript